nuxt/nuxt/docs/3.api/1.composables/use-preview-mode.md

 ### Custom `enable` check

-You can specify different check for enabling preview mode.
-By default [`usePreviewMode`](/docs/api/composables/use-preview-mode) composable will only check if `preview` param in url is equal to `true`.
+You can specify a custom way to enable preview mode.
+By default the `usePreviewMode` composable will enable preview mode if there is a `preview` param in url that is equal to `true` (for example, `http://localhost:3000?preview=true`).

 ```js
 const enabled = usePreviewMode({